 Donor-restricted endowment net assets are classified as net assets with donor restrictions until awarded as scholarships.
 The Foundation identifies contributions to the endowment plus any donor-stipulated accumulations as required to be maintained in perpetuity.
 However, TUPMIFA does not preclude the Foundation from spending below the amount required to be maintained in perpetuity subject to prudent standards.
 An endowment fund is underwater if the fair value of the fund's investments fall below the amount required to be maintained in perpetuity because of declines in the fair value of investments and/or continued appropriation and spending in accordance with prudent measures.
-The endowment was underwater by \$18,306 at December 31, 2018 because of declines in the fair value of investments.
+There were no underwater funds at December 31, 2020 and 2019.